mabbasiazad/portfolio/content/posts/VAE/index.md

 +++
-title = 'Looking at VAE from Diffetent Perspective' date = 2023-12-10 author= ["Mehdi Azad"] summary = "This post explores VAE architecture starting from manifold hypothesis.
+title = 'Looking at VAE from Different Perspective' date = 2023-12-10 author= ["Mehdi Azad"] summary = "This post explores VAE architecture starting from manifold hypothesis.
 Then, I provide minimum math to derive ELBO loss."